prapalu/esw/rdf/README.md

 LIMIT 10
 ```

-4. Return the top-10 workflows with more query executions
+4. Return the top-10 workflows with more query executions.
-The query returns a list of 3-tuples (workflow IRI, numberOfQueries, numberOfExecutions)
+The query returns a list of 3-tuples (workflow IRI, numberOfQueries, numberOfExecutions).
 [Execute the query](http://grace.dei.unipd.it/sparql/?default-graph-uri=&query=PREFIX+esw%3A+%3Chttp%3A%2F%2Fw3id.org%2Fesw%2Fontology%23%3E%0D%0APREFIX+rdfs%3A+%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0D%0A%0D%0ASELECT+DISTINCT+%3Ftask+%3Flabel+%28SUM%28%3FnumQueries%29+AS+%3FtotQueries%29+%28COUNT%28DISTINCT+%3Fjob%29+AS+%3Fworks%29+where%7B%0D%0A++++%3Fjob+a+esw%3ASearchJob%3B%0D%0A+++++++++esw%3Aperforms+%3Ftask%3B%0D%0A+++++++++esw%3AnumberOfQueries+%3FnumQueries.%0D%0A+++++%3Ftask+rdfs%3Alabel+%3Flabel.%0D%0A%7DGROUP+BY+%3Ftask+%3Flabel%0D%0AORDER+BY+DESC%28%3FtotQueries%29%0D%0ALIMIT+10&format=text%2Fhtml&timeout=0&signal_void=on)

 ```SPARQL